 Dusky titi monkeys are a monogamous species, mating for life.
 Like the howler monkey, they have red fur.
 Rather than forming the hierarchical troops common to many other species of monkey, they live in small groups composed of an adult mating pair and their offspring.
 Experts believe that the high degree of coordination seen in the activities of mating pairs of dusky tit monkeys is an indication of their very close emotional bond.
 They tend to be extremely wary in the presence of humans.
 The vocalization they employ to define their territory is often heard on forest trails.

 Saddleback tamarins are small, squirrel-sized monkeys, measuring just 17 to 25 centimeters in length, easily recognizable due to their black or dark brown shoulders and forelegs, and speckled body markings.
 They are found in the forests of Central and South America and are diurnal, living in groups of between 2 to 12 individuals (a breeding female, one or more males, and offspring), which can range over territories extending for more than one hundred hectares, where they feed on insects and fruits.

-One of the best times to see monkeys in the rainforests of South America, including the protected Tambopata National Reserve, is during the fruiting season, when many of the varieties which form an important part of their diet are readily available.
+One of the best times to see monkeys in the rainforests of South America, including the forests we conserve at our Tambopata Ecolodge and in the government protected Tambopata National Reserve, is during the fruiting season, when many of the fruit varieties which form an important part of monkeys’ diets are readily available.